TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Then install pdfs on tug.org, per ~tubprod/README.

- Updating past issues: when an issue is published, the previous issue becomes fully public.
+ Updating the previous issue: when an issue is published, the previous issue becomes fully public.
 Therefore we need to update the landing pages to say "publicly available now".
 This is irritating, but it seems useful enough to state explicitly whether or not an article is public to put up with it.
 To do this:

 previss=45-3
 prevnnn=141